kryvokhyzha/how-to-understand-bert/README.md

 # how-to-understand-bert 🤗
 In this repository, I have collected different sources, visualizations and code examples of BERT.
-I had been doing this during learning this material.
+I had been doing this during learning material of BERT.
 Perhaps, I should have called this repository like "how-I-understand-bert" 🤔

 ****